gatlin/precursor-ts/README.md

         let result: unknown = args[0].v * args[1].v;
         return { v: result as Val };
       }
-      // ... other prim ops
+      // ... other ops
-      default: return super.primop(op_sym, args);
+      default: return super.op(op_sym, args);
     }
   }
 }
 ```

-Primitive operators are not complete terms by themselves - they aren't
+Operators are not complete terms by themselves - they aren't variables you can
-variables you can pass around as an argument.
+pass around as an argument.
 Think of them as the "assembly" instructions of your evaluator.
-You can write functions that call primops and pass *those* around all day.
+You can write functions that call ops and pass *those* around all day.

 ---